Learn how to safely share the road with cyclists, pedestrians, children, elderly people, and horse riders. Critical for your theory test.

 At zebra crossings, stop if anyone is waiting to cross

-Not knowing the 1.5m minimum passing distance for cyclists
+Not knowing when the RSA advises 1m or 1.5m passing distance for cyclists

 Forgetting that pedestrians on a zebra crossing always have priority